But in reality? It would be more like swish, swish, trip, stumble, splat, rip my jeans. Swish, swish, trip, stumble, splat, rip my jeans. ツ

 And partly all that is the reason for this God-imposed medical leave.
-Man, instead of painting and papering and fixing and creating, He's made me rest and read and watch tv and pray and heal.
+Man, instead of painting, papering, fixing and creating, He's made me rest, read, watch tv, pray and heal.
 There's been lots of healing and I've needed every golden drop.

 I realize, of course, not everyone is able to take two months off and I also know that many are the people who have become like The Walking Wounded, never healing, only bleeding until they can bleed no more--then imagining themselves healed.
-We are surrounded by those people.
+We are surrounded by those.